flosse/scaleApp/README.markdown

 Now `instanceA` is allowed to subscribe to channel `a` but all others cannot subscribe to it.
 `InstanceB` can emit data on channels `a` and `c`.
-`InstanceC` can publish to all channels.
+`InstanceC` can emit to all channels.
 `InstanceD` can perform all actions (`on`, `off`, `emit`) but only on channel `d`.